openthread/ot-docs/site/en/reference/cli/concepts/srp.md

 # Set Up Service Registration Protocol (SRP) Server-Client Connectivity With OT CLI

-OpenThread offers SRP server and client commands for use with a Thread network to perform such functions as registering and leasing services, and managing server and client hosts.
+OpenThread offers both SRP server and client functionality, enabling devices to register DNS-based services using the standard DNS Update sent as unicast packets.
+This functionality enables DNS-Based Service Discovery.

 This guide provides basic tasks that use some of the more common `srp server` and `srp client` commands.